Naseeruddin Shah: Personal life

 Shah was married to Manara Sikri and had a daughter, Heeba Shah, with her.
 In the 1970s, Shah met and fell in love with Ratna Pathak, the daughter of Dina Pathak, a well-respected character actress.
 During the 70s and 80s they co-starred in several films, including Mirch Masala and The Perfect Murder.
 They were in a live-in relationship for many years, while Shah put together the mehr required to divorce Manara.
 Shah and Pathak were finally married in 1982.
 By his second marriage, Shah has two sons, Imaad and Vivaan, both of whom are actors.
 The couple lives in Mumbai with Heeba, Imaad and Vivaan.
+Shah identifies himself to be a non-practising Muslim.